k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 ## Training Task

 The training task creates the training models on the LU schema tables.
-This is a prerequisite for AI-based data generation as such generation is based on a selected training model.
+This is a prerequisite for AI-based data generation as data generation is based on a selected training model.

 The following diagram describes the execution of the AI training task: